 Light Emitting Diodes, more frequently known as LEDs, are semiconductor devices that convert electricity into light.
 It was hard to find a gadget or other device that doesn’t use LEDs.
 They are cheap, they are simple to use, and they are small.
 LEDs can emit different light colors depending on other chemical compound material in a semiconductor.

 One and universal LED symbol is as standard diodes but with a couple of arrows indicating that it emits light:

-There can be few differences between different standards – some require unfilled diode symbol, other require filling.
+There can be few differences between different standards – some require an unfilled diode symbol, others require filling.
 You can also find LEDs or other semiconductors that have a circle around them.
 Probably simple unfilled and without circle version is the best choice as it requires less ink and time to waste in drawing it.

 Recognizing LED pins

 It is easy with standard LEDs – they have a unique shape that allows detecting pins easily.